CaptainCooky/AltCodeHelper/README.md

 - **Comprehensive List**: Contains a wide range of ALT codes for various special characters.
 - **Cross-Application Support**: Works in any application where you need to insert special characters.
 - **User-Friendly Interface**: Simple and intuitive design for ease of use.
+- **Search Functionality**: Easily search for the ALT code you need.
+- **Customizable Tabs**: Default tab for most used codes and a scrollable tab for all codes.

 ## Installation

 ### Windows

 1. **Download the Installer**: [Download Link]
-2. **Run the Installer**: Follow the on-screen instructions to install the ALT Code Tooltip Utility.
+2. **Run the Installer**: Follow the on-screen instructions to install the ALT Code Helper.
 3. **Launch the Utility**: After installation, the utility will run in the background and can be accessed by pressing `ALT+0`.

 ### macOS

 1. **Download the Installer**: [Download Link]
-2. **Run the Installer**: Follow the on-screen instructions to install the ALT Code Tooltip Utility.
+2. **Run the Installer**: Follow the on-screen instructions to install the ALT Code Helper.
 3. **Launch the Utility**: After installation, the utility will run in the background and can be accessed by pressing `ALT+0`.

 ### Linux